kkuderko/raspberry-pi-status-monitor/README.md

 <h1>Raspberry Pi Status Monitor</h1>

-This is simple idea how to monitor your Raspberry Pi status remotely via website located outside of your Raspberry
+This is a simple idea how to monitor your Raspberry Pi status remotely via website located outside of your Raspberry

 ![alt text](https://github.com/kkuderko/raspberry-pi-status-monitor/blob/main/screenshot01.png)